Welcome to Sarajevo: Soundtrack

 Two widely known pieces of music were among those used in the film.
 "Don't Worry Be Happy" by Bobby McFerrin is played against scenes of the siege of Sarajevo, with people being wounded by bombs, blood everywhere on the streets, etc. The second piece is "Adagio in G minor" by Remo Giazotto, based on a fragment from Sonata in G minor by Tomaso Giovanni Albinoni.
-House of Love's "Shine On" (Creation, 1987) and Stone Roses' "I Wanna Be Adored" (Silvertone, 1989) are among the English independent rock classics featured in contrast to the dark barbarism affecting the people of Sarajevo.
-Rock anthems from the 1960s were used as part of the soundtracks in such Vietnam War-era movies as Apocalypse Now and Platoon.
-The anthems used in Welcome to Sarajevo were popular closer to the era of the film.
+The House of Love's "Shine On" (Creation, 1987) and Stone Roses' "I Wanna Be Adored" (Silvertone, 1989) are among the independent rock songs featured in contrast to the dark barbarism affecting the people of Sarajevo.

+Release

+The film made its world premiere on May 9 at the 1997 Cannes Film Festival.

 Reception

+Critical reception

 On review aggregator website Rotten Tomatoes, the film has a 78% approval rating based on 36 reviews, with an average ranking of 6.8/10.
 On Metacritic, the film has a weighted average score of 72 out of a 100 based on 24 critics, indicating "generally favorable reviews".

 Lisa Schwarzbaum of Entertainment Weekly gave Welcome to Sarajevo an "A−".
 Time Out commended the film's choice of a "crisp [and] rigorously unsentimental director".
 Marc Savlov of The Austin Chronicle praised the film for "[b]ring[ing] up some hard questions about the sheer impossibility of foreign correspondents remaining true to their journalistic neutrality in a war zone".
 Edward Guthmann of the San Francisco Chronicle called the film "a compelling but jumbled film that examines the line between journalistic detachment and passion".

 In a more negative review, Janet Maslin of The New York Times wrote "However closely they mirror the real experience of Mr. Nicholson and others, some of the shocks here are too sadly predictable".
 A similar opinion was shared by Roger Ebert of the Chicago Sun-Times, who wrote that "Too often we sense that the actors are drifting and the story is at sea", in an "air of improvisation" that "combines fact and fiction", giving the film a two-star review.

+Box office

+The film opened on 108 screens in the United Kingdom and grossed $199,659 in its opening weekend, finishing in tenth place at the UK box office.
+It halved the number of screens in its second weekend finishing with a total gross of $395,710 after 10 days.
+In the United States it opened on 5 screens and grossed $89,274 over the Thanksgiving holiday and went on to gross $334,319.
+It grossed $344,000 in Japan, $230,000 in Australia and $300,000 in Germany, Italy and France for a worldwide total of over $1.6 million.

 Awards and nominations

-The film made its world premiere on May 9 at the 1997 Cannes Film Festival.
 It was nominated for the Golden Palm and for the Golden Hugo at the Chicago International Film Festival.
 It was awarded a "Special Recognition for Excellence in Filmmaking" by the National Board of Review (USA) during the 69th National Board of Review Awards (1997).